staer/ci-podcast-analyzer/README.md

 The analyzer pipeline has four stages:

 1. **Feed parsing & download** — Reads the RSS feed, samples episodes to reach a target duration (preferring previously cached episodes), and downloads the audio files.
+Long episodes (>20 min) are downloaded but only the first 20 minutes of audio are decoded for transcription.
 2. **Transcription** — Uses [faster-whisper](https://github.com/SYSTRAN/faster-whisper) (CTranslate2-based Whisper) to transcribe Spanish audio with word-level timestamps.
-Skips the first 45 seconds of each episode to avoid ads/intros.
+Audio is decoded via PyAV and trimmed to the configured limit before transcription, so long episodes don't waste GPU/CPU time.
+The first 45 seconds of each episode are skipped to avoid ads/intros.
 3. **Structural NLP analysis** — Uses [spaCy](https://spacy.io/) and [wordfreq](https://github.com/rspeer/wordfreq) to compute metrics like speech rate, vocabulary level, grammar complexity, and lexical diversity.
 Proper nouns (names, places) are excluded so exotic topics don't inflate difficulty.
 4. **Scoring** — Normalises the metrics, trims the highest-scoring outlier episode, and produces a composite 0–1 difficulty score mapped to CEFR levels.